All Episodes

 I have to also let Drudge has his picture up there on this whole Koran business.

-And the caption is thousands of Afghans protest Quran burning plans.
+And the caption is, thousands of Afghans protest Quran burning plans.

-Just at the picture.
+It made me laugh just at the picture.

 I mean, here we've got a guy with 50 people in the church, 50 congregants, and somehow thousands in Afghanistan are rioting over this.